 When their conversation turned to the benefits of promoting the early education of women, Malala said, “The goal is for girls to receive a full 12 years of education.
 There are so many benefits; this helps against early child marriage and helps girls secure better jobs.”

-Rishi close their brief conversation asking Malala about her role as a visible leader and activist on the important of female education, Malala demurred and said:
+Rishi closed the brief conversation by asking Malala about her role as a high-profile leader and activist for female education.
+Malala shared these inspiring words:

 “Yes, you have to believe in your own voice.
 But I am just one voice.
 The call is for the world to wake up.”